protyagov/largest-number/README.md

 **Compare Algorithm**

 We take 2 string, A and B, and need to figure if AB or BA be the largest number.
 Strings with equal length are easy, - just compare them.
 Challenging are strings that start with the same numbers, ex: [3432312, 3432].
 Simple compare would not work here.
-What we need to do is recurcively remove common part from the start of the largest string until we find first difference.
+What we need to do is recursively remove common part from the start of the largest string until we find first difference.
 ```
 So, [A,B] = [3432312, 3432] -> [312, 3432] -> [12, 432] -> second number should go first = BA is largest number
 ```